simplicateca/craft4-matrix-conditionals/README.md

 Developers can create conditional rules for when certain fields appear (or are hidden) based on the value of other fields within the same matrix block.

-While this method is capable of conditionally hiding or displaying fields for a wide variety of use cases, extremely complicated or interconnected conditions might be difficult (or impossible) to manage with this method.
+While capable of conditionally hiding or displaying fields for a wide variety of use cases, extremely complicated or interconnected conditions might be difficult (or impossible) to manage with this method.

-This tool does not prevent fields from loading and it does not remove them from the form.
+This tool does not prevent fields from loading, does not remove them from the form, and does not prevent hidden fields from being saved to the database.
 It simply hides them with CSS, allowing you create a more streamlined user experience for content editors (Hooray for better AX!).

-This tool isn't perfect, and it doesn't do everything, but it's better than what we currently have :)
+This tool isn't perfect and it doesn't do everything but it's better than what we currently have :)

 ## Getting Started